open-sauced/docs/docs/community/highlights.md

 ![Example highlight](../../static/img/highlight.svg)

-For more examples of highlights, got to the [OpenSauced Insights feed](https://insights.opensauced.pizza/feed).
+For more examples of highlights, go to the [OpenSauced Insights feed](https://insights.opensauced.pizza/feed).

 Eager to get started?
 Check out the [Effectively Highlight Your Contribution section](https://github.com/open-sauced/intro/blob/main/06-the-secret-sauce.md#effectively-highlight-your-contributions) in our free "Intro to Open Source" course to learn more.